bluesky-social/atproto-website/README.md

 #### Behavior notes

 - The root post author's direct replies are filtered out (they're extensions of the original post, not conversation).
 The author's replies to *other people's* comments are shown.
+- **Hidden replies are filtered out.** If you hide a reply on bsky.app (click the `···` menu on a reply → "Hide reply for everyone"), it won't appear in the conversation component.
+This works at all nesting levels.
+Note: "Hide reply for me" is a personal mute and won't affect what the component shows — you need "Hide reply for everyone" to write to the public threadgate record.
+- Reply threads are capped at 3 levels deep by default (configurable via `max-depth`).
+A "More of the conversation on Bluesky" link appears at the cutoff.
 - Reply threads stay grouped — nested replies are not flattened into the timeline.
 - Quote posts are interleaved chronologically with top-level reply threads.
 - Reposts appear only in the header summary, not as timeline items.